brimdata/grafana-zed-datasource/README.md

-Now that we've seen the second approach makes it easier to plot, if you find yourself with data that's already stored using the first approach, you could use Zed like what's shown below to transform to the second approach.
-This idiom could be used to preprocess the data before loading it into yet another pool or you could use it as part of a Zed query in your Grafana panel config.
+Now that we've seen the second approach makes it easier to plot, if you find yourself with data that's already stored using the first approach, you could use a Zed query like what's shown below to transform to the second approach.
+This idiom could be used to preprocess the data before loading it into yet another pool, or you could use it as part of a Zed query in your Grafana panel config.

 ```
 $ zed query -Z 'from prices1